Ubuntu Workspaces: Enabling, Creating, and Switching

 Using the Default Ubuntu Workspaces

-Whether you use Ubuntu or any other distribution with GNOME, you can access the workspace overview by pressing the Super key.
+Whether you use Ubuntu or any other distribution with GNOME, you can access the workspace overview by pressing the Super key (which should be the Windows key in most keyboards).
 You get an overview of the two workspaces (and anything in it).

 You can also access the workspaces using the top Activities button.